Jai-ACS/Mod-MobileHotkeyBridge/README.md

 * You should always check for `nil` before calling `register()`, as the user may not have downloaded and activated this bridging mod

 ## Changelog
-* 1.1: Fixed an issue where the game goes into a weird mixed language mode when switching between languages while the mod is downloaded.
+* 1.1: Fixed an issue where the game goes into a weird mixed language mode when switching between languages while the mod is downloaded